 STAGE 2 - EXPLORING OPTIONS

-Stage 2 will focus on exploring options and preparing a preferred concept that is the structure of the Historic Downtown Neighbourhood Plan.
+Stage 2 will focus on exploring options and preparing a preferred concept that structures the Historic Downtown Neighbourhood Plan.

 This will be done through a broad engagement process framed by concept options created from the planning issues identified in Stage 1.